 What type of schemes include a managed pension?

-The typical schemes are what are known as money purchase or defined contribution schemes where your pension depends on how much you (and your employer if relevant) pay in and how well it grows over time.
-Workplace pensions such as the group personal pension are the best known schemes that are linked to managed pension funds, but company pensions and stakeholder pensions can be too.
+Money purchase and defined contribution schemes are typical managed pensions.
+These are where your pension depends on how much you (and your employer if relevant) pay in and how well it grows over time.
+Workplace pensions such as the group personal pension are the best known schemes that link to managed pension funds, but company pensions and stakeholder pensions can be too.

 What is a managed pension fund?

-In a managed fund the money you and other savers pay into your pensions is grouped together and then your provider will invest that money in a few different types of investment.
+A managed pension fund groups together the money you and other savers pay into your pensions.
+Your provider will then invest that money in a few different types of investment.
 The fund managers make all the decisions so that you don’t have to, and that approach suits most people.
 By spreading your money out across these different investments your provider ensures that you are not relying solely on just one type of investment to grow your pension pot.

-The mix of investments can include stocks and shares, property, bonds (effectively your money is loaned to governments or companies and in return they pay you interest) and cash deposits.
+The mix of investments can include stocks and shares, property, bonds (effectively governments or companies borrow your money and in return they pay you interest) and cash deposits.
 A managed fund can vary the amount of each investment it includes, and you then simply choose how much risk you want to take, so typically a low, medium or high risk.

 What are default managed pensions?